harshitahluwalia7895/Resume/README.md

-# Resume of Harshit Ahluwalia
+# Resume of Harshit Ahluwalia.